-Land ii; not depreciated as it has an unlimited useful He.
+Land is not depreciated as it has an unlimited useful life.

-Property, plant and equipment is depreciated on a straight-line basis so as ta allocate the net cost or revalued amount of each asset, less its estimated residual value, progressively over its estimated useful life to CEO.
+Property, plant and equipment is depreciated on a straight-line basis so as to allocate the net cost or revalued amount of each asset, less its estimated residual value, progressively over its estimated useful life to CEQ.